 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to phenytoin or similar medicines (such as Cerebyx®, Mesantoin®, Peganone®) or if you are pregnant.
 Do not use this medicine together with delavirdine (Rescriptor®).

 - You may take this medicine with food if it upsets your stomach.
 Take this medicine at the same time each day.

-- The chewable tablet may be chewed, swallowed whole, or crushed before swallowing.
+- Chewable tablet: May be chewed, swallowed whole, or crushed before you swallow it.

-- If you receive tube feedings, take phenytoin at least 2 hours before or 2 hours after a feeding.
+- Feeding tube: This medicine should be given at least 2 hours before or 2 hours after a feeding.

 If a dose is missed:

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine:

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.